google/libnop/docs/getting-started.md

   // May return other errors particular to the reader implementation. nop::Status<void> Prepare(std::size_t size);

-  // Writes the EncodingByte enum value as a byte to the output.
+  // Writes a byte to the output.
+This is a common operation because of the
+  // prefix-oriented format.
+Breaking this out into a separate overload
+  // increases code density on some platforms.
   //
   // Returns ErrorStatus::None on success.
   // Returns ErrorStatus::WriteLimitReached if no more bytes can be accepted to
   // the output.
-  // May return other errors particular to the reader implementation. nop::Status<void> Write(EncodingByte prefix);
+  // May return other errors particular to the reader implementation. nop::Status<void> Write(std::uint8_t byte);

   // Writes bytes from the buffer starting at |begin| until reaching |end|.
   //